-FROM FAMOUS BLANKET FACTORY TO CULTURAL HOTSPOT
+FROM BLANKET FACTORY TO HOT SPOT

 Former Leiden blanket factory Scheltema, which was founded in 1817 by Jacobus Scheltema, sold blankets and textiles far beyond our national borders.